 Upsizing our spaces often leads to a few empty rooms that we’ll eventually dub the “guest room.”
 But this space typically falls to the back of the line when we are furnishing or decorating a new home.
 And if you do furnish the spare room, it’s all-too-often as an untouched office that piles up paperwork.
 In my case, that spare room became a dumping zone for all the bits and pieces that did not have a home yet.

-Try turning that spare space into own media room.
-If you home is too small for a family room or a lounge, there’s no reason your guest room can’t serve as your own home theater.
+Try turning that spare space into your own media room.
+If your home is too small for a family room or a lounge, there’s no reason your guest room can’t serve as your own home theater.
 Bonus: Your TV will seem even bigger in the smaller space.
 Add a deep, squishy sofa and some lounge chairs for comfortable seating.
 Add a pair of diffused wall sconces on a dimmer for that full theater effect and some small side tables for your favorite movie-time drinks and snacks.
-You could even have this room play double duty with a convertible or sofa bed that can sleep guests when needed.
+You could even have this room play double duty with a convertible sofa bed that can sleep guests when needed.

 The Formal Living Room Turned Art Gallery